Augustus Post: Aerial Experiment Association

-Also in 1908, Post worked with and supported Alexander Graham Bell’s Aerial Experiment Association (AEA), a group of Canadian and American engineers who worked together for two years and developed the tricycle landing gear and wingtip ailerons, among other innovations.
+Also in 1908, Post worked with and supported Alexander Graham Bell's Aerial Experiment Association (AEA), a group of Canadian and American engineers who worked together for two years and developed the tricycle landing gear and wingtip ailerons, among other innovations.
 After the AEA disbanded, Post worked with fellow AEA alum Glenn Curtiss on the design and testing of Curtiss' aircraft.
-Post wrote a biographical essay about Curtiss entitled “The Evolution of a Flying Man,” which ran in The Century in 1910.
+Post wrote a biographical essay about Curtiss entitled "The Evolution of a Flying Man", which ran in The Century in 1910.
 The two collaborated on the Curtiss Aviation Book, published the following year, which marked the start of Post's writing career.

 Promoter of aviation expansion

 Over a 42-year period, from 1910, when he first became an author, to his death in 1952, Post wrote numerous newspaper articles and essays in which he described not only his own experiences as an aviator but also the potential of aviation to change society.

 His work appeared in a broad range of magazines, including The American, Science and Invention, Aerial Age, and Outing.
-For the scouting magazine Boys’ Life, Post wrote articles encouraging boys to take up aviation, which he presented as a field that would soon provide jobs beyond just performing at aerial expositions.
+For the scouting magazine Boys' Life, Post wrote articles encouraging boys to take up aviation, which he presented as a field that would soon provide jobs beyond just performing at aerial expositions.

 He encouraged participation in the field of aviation for all, including women and minorities, and as secretary of the Aero Club of America he signed the first woman's pilot license issued after World War I, that of Laura Bromwell.
-It is on permanent display at the National Air and Space Museum in Washington D.C.
+It is on permanent display at the National Air and Space Museum in Washington, D.C.

 Establishment of air mail

 Post saw potential for aviation as a public good.
 In particular he advocated for the creation of an air mail service, the establishment of specific air routes, and the creation of airports, a term he coined.
-He designed the first air mail route, which went from Washington DC to New York with a stop in Philadelphia, which was first flown on May 15, 1918.
+He designed the first air mail route, which went from Washington, D.C., to New York with a stop in Philadelphia, which was first flown on May 15, 1918.